Everyone living or working in Bedford Borough can now get a free Covid-19 test, whether you have symptoms or not.

 There are two walk through testing centres in Bedford for residents showing symptoms of Coronavirus.
 Appointments must be booked in advance before attending.
 Please do not travel if you do not have an appointment.

-Drive-through testing is available at Gilbert Hitchcock House, Bedford Hospital and at Borough Hall.
-Residents are directed to their nearest available site.
+Drive-through testing is available at Gilbert Hitchcock House, Bedford Hospital (North Wing).
 Appointments must booked in advance before attending.
 Please do not travel if you do not have an appointment.

 If you’re an essential worker (or live with one) you can apply for priority testing through GOV.UK by following the guidance for essential workers on the government website.